florian-beetz/bachelor-thesis/thesis.md

 A well-organized architecture is essential for modularizing an application.
 Cleanly encapsulated components with clear dependencies make modularization basically trivial.

+The key takeaways of this thesis are twofold:

+* A migration of an application to Java 9 without modularizing it largely depends on the availability of compatible versions of dependencies.
+  A full migration of any application without taking compromises in the functionality of the application is only possible, when the dependencies are updated to be compatible with Java 9.
+  In some cases incompatibilities of dependencies can be worked around with the many command line switches provided to make migration easier, but this only delays the effort to update to a new version of the dependency.
+* Modularizing an application with +JPMS requires a well maintained system architecture to be able to extract cleanly encapsulated modules.
+  Tightly coupled components can only be extracted as modules with much effort in refactoring the application.
+  However, the lacking support in tooling is the main issue for modularizing an application, even if its architectural rules are upheld.

 Despite all the encountered problems, such a huge change as the introduction of +JPMS is unknown to previous releases of Java.